 Since those early days, the city has evolved into a popular tourist and vacation destination, attracting nearly one million visitors per year (including some college Spring Break revelers).
-Retirees, many from California, have discovered the city, too, and it has flourished, doubling in size during the last two decades (and the population increases by about 15% each winter as "snowbirds" flock to the area).
+Retirees, many from California, have discovered the city, too.
+The population increases by about 15% each winter as "snowbirds" flock to the area.
 During this high season, Lake Havasu City can take on somewhat of a party atmosphere with boats lined up and down the water.
 During the rest of the year, the city is fairly quiet.

 The cost of living is 3% above the national average, and the median home price is $504,000, reflecting a 17% increase since just a year ago.
 Much of the available real estate is lakefront or has a water view.

 With a pretty desert landscape and mountains nearby, Lake Havasu City is often hailed as one of North America's preeminent water sports hubs.
 Lake Havasu is perfect for jet skiing, wind surfing, wakeboarding, sailing and fishing (particularly for bass and sometimes the elusive white sturgeon).
-Fishing charters and boat rentals are always available if needed.
+Fishing charters and boat rentals are always available.

 For a more rustic excursion, Lake Havasu State Park boasts a full tapestry of beautiful scenery from Windsor Beach to Cattail Cove with rolling hills in between.
 Hiking, camping, and fishing are among the main activities enjoyed in this historic state park.

 Lake Havasu City also has a bit of fame as the home of the original London Bridge, which Robert McCulloch purchased from the city of London, England in 1967 when the bridge could no longer support that city's increasing automobile traffic.
 McCulloch hoped that the reconstructed 1831 bridge, which was transported brick by brick half way around the globe, would draw new home buyers and tourists to his remote city in the desert.
 His publicity stunt worked.
 Today, London Bridge is Arizona's second most popular tourist attraction (the Grand Canyon remains number one).